-There are good and bad apples in every industry.
-To protect consumers against the bad ones, the wireless carriers set up a group called the CTIA to enforce SMS marketing practices that are in the best interests of the consumer, wireless carriers established the Cellular Telecommunications Industry Association (CTIA).
-The CTIA carries out audits on SMS marketing programs.
-If an SMS marketing program is found to be in violation, it is suspended until the issue has been resolved.
-To make sure your SMS marketing program passes a CTIA audit, it’s important you’re in compliance with their CTIA Short Code Monitoring Handbook.
+Every industry has bad actors who abuse their tools and systems.
+To protect consumers against these businesses and enforce SMS marketing practices for the best interests of the consumer, wireless carriers established the Cellular Telecommunications Industry Association (CTIA).
+The CTIA carries out audits on SMS marketing programs, and if an SMS marketing program is found to be in violation, it’s suspended until the violation is resolved and the situation has improved.
+To make sure your SMS marketing program passes a CTIA audit, make sure you’re in compliance with their CTIA Short Code Monitoring Handbook.

-There’s a lot of confusion and misinformation in SMS marketing about laws, compliance and best practices.
-In our experience, the majority of the confusion comes from businesses not knowing the difference between the CTIA, the FCC and the MMA and the role each of them plays in SMS marketing.
+There’s a lot of confusion and misinformation in SMS marketing about laws, compliance, and best practices.
+In our experience, most of the confusion comes from businesses not knowing the difference between the CTIA, the FCC, and the MMA and the role each of them plays in SMS marketing.

-As we mentioned at the beginning of this guide, the CTIA is an organization that was created by the wireless carriers to enforce proper SMS marketing practices to make sure they’re in the best interests of the consumer.
+As mentioned, the CTIA is an organization created by the wireless carriers to enforce proper SMS marketing practices to ensure they’re in the consumer’s best interests.
 The CTIA guidelines are very specific about text message marketing.
-They tell you exactly what must be included in an advertisement for an SMS program (message and data rates, help and stop commands, message frequency, links to terms and conditions, privacy policies, etc.) as well as what must not be included.
+They outline exactly what needs to be included in an advertisement for an SMS program (such as message and data rates, help and stop commands, message frequency, links to terms and conditions, and privacy policies) as well as what can’t be included.

-Since the CTIA guidelines aren’t law, you can’t be sued for violating them, but you do run the risk of having your SMS program shut down.
+Since the CTIA guidelines aren’t law, you can’t be sued for violating them, but you do risk having your SMS program shut down.

 Unlike the CTIA, which is very specific, nothing in the TCPA specifically targets text message marketing.
-In fact, the TCPA doesn’t mention text messaging at all.
-Text messaging was only recently mentioned by the FCC in a clarification it issued regarding whether or not the TCPA applies to it (it does).
+The TCPA instead focuses on automated calling and messaging and aims to reduce the amount of spam sent to consumers.
 There’s no mention in the TCPA of message and data rates or what must be included in a text message when a consumer texts the word “HELP” to your short code.
 The TCPA has other concerns.

 MMA (Mobile Marketing Association)

-Lastly, there’s the Mobile Marketing Association (MMA), which releases its own SMS marketing best practices document that is very similar to the Mobile Commerce Compliance Handbook the CTIA puts out.
-The MMA best practices for SMS marketing aren’t law, like the TCPA is, and they aren’t enforced by anyone, like the CTIA does with its rules, so these best practices add more confusion to the industry than clarification.
+The Mobile Marketing Association (MMA) has its own SMS marketing best practices document which is very similar to the Mobile Commerce Compliance Handbook from the CTIA.
+The MMA best practices for SMS marketing aren’t law like the TCPA, and they aren’t enforced by anyone, like the CTIA’s best practices are, so these best practices add more confusion than clarification to the industry.
+Refer to them as you please.